sandrofsousa/covid-US-ethnicity-pub/cmfpt/readme.md

+Network files and codes to measure CMFPT between ethnicities in American Cities as done in

+   A. Bassolas, S. Sousa, V. Nicosia
+   "Diffusion segregation and the disproportionate incidence of COVID-19 in African American communities", Journal of The Royal Society Interface,

+   A. Bassolas, and V. Nicosia
+  "First-passage times to quantify and compare structural correlations and heterogeneity in complex systems." arXiv preprint arXiv:2011.06526 (2020).

+Please cite both references in case of using it.

 Files and codes contained:

+File to convert network codes to city names
 Network files for each city
 Ethnicity files for each city
 Cell assignment files for each city
 Codes to obtain the mfpt between ethnicities for the adjacency and commuting grapjs

+File to convert network codes to city names:

+The file csacodes.txt includes the conversion from csa codes to the actual city names

+The header is:

+csacode;city,state

 Network files: